 Referring to the results obtained in Figure 6, this classification revealed three strong forms consisting of groups of stations, more or less homogeneous partitions.
 The resemblance between these highly homogeneous stations was reflected in the climatic characteristics and being grouped together with similar characteristics, such as geographical location and exposure or influence of the rainfall regime.
 In general, the cluster classification results are grouped into three categories, characterizing as:

-Group 1 (GR1) is a summary of all stations located in the Tellian mountainous part of the basin and stations near to the Mediterranean; although this grouping strongly linked two sub-watersheds, that were subjected to different rainfall regimes.
+Group 1 (GR1) is a summary of all stations located in the Tellian mountainous part of the basin and stations near to the Mediterranean, although this grouping is strongly linked to two sub-watersheds that were subjected to different rainfall regimes.
 One coast is influenced by a continental climate while the other coast is influenced in the north by the penetration of marine wetland air.

 Group 2 (GR2) highlights strong individualized forms.
 We note that the east is made up of strong forms, grouping the stations Ain Roua, Tahar, Ramdan Djamel, and El-Milia by the influence of altitude and by their exposure to wind and rain.

 Group 3 (GR3) is a grouping with all the stations more or less localized to the high altitudes of the south with important altitude drought present.

 In parallel to the observations made by Beniani & Achite (2016), it was found that the three zones can be influenced by their geography: coastal zone, sub-arid zone, and the arid zone in the south.
 Consequently, in stations exposed to rainfall, there was an increase in precipitation as a function of altitude with a gradient variation from east to west, similar to the observation made by Medjerab & Hania (2005).